dr-matt-smith/evote-movie-2019-09-movie-objects/README.md

           ... getters/setters for all properties
     ```

-- the constructor method fo class `/src/MovieRepository.php` is refacted to create 3 `Movie` objects and store them in private array property `$this->movies`:
+- the constructor method of class `/src/MovieRepository.php` is refacted to create 3 `Movie` objects and store them in private array property `$this->movies`:

     ```php
           public function __construct()